 - For some healthy options, take a look at Nutrition Australia's cake recipes and other healthy sweet ideas.

-- You might like to look at Feeding toddlers – 10 tips for happy meal times and other great food tips from Child and Youth.
+- You might like to look at kids health topics from Child and Youth.

 - Remember to talk to your child in your home language.